Skip to main content

 How does multi-agent coordination work in each?

-OpenClaw’s ACP Dispatch uses an orchestrator agent that breaks complex tasks into subtasks, routes each to a specialized agent, and assembles the output.
-Configuration is through Skills and config files.
-The multi-agent setup is powerful but requires deliberate design.
+OpenClaw’s ACP Dispatch uses an orchestrator agent that breaks complex tasks into subtasks, routes each to a specialized agent, then assembles the output.
+Configuration runs through Skills files and YAML config.
+The system is powerful but requires deliberate design — bad routing rules produce unpredictable results.

-CrewAI is the most explicitly multi-agent by design.
-You define each agent’s role (“Senior Research Analyst”), goal (“Conduct thorough research”), backstory (which shapes how the LLM approaches the role), and the tools it has access to.
-Tasks chain between agents with defined inputs and outputs.
-For complex research-write-review pipelines, CrewAI’s structured role system produces more predictable behavior than less opinionated frameworks.
-According to DeepLearning.AI’s 2026 Multi-Agent Systems report, CrewAI deployments with 3-5 defined agent roles outperform single-agent approaches by 47% on complex multi-step task quality metrics.
+CrewAI is the most explicitly multi-agent platform of the three.
+You define each agent’s role (“Senior Research Analyst”), goal (“Conduct thorough market research on autonomous vehicle startups”), backstory (which shapes how the LLM approaches the role), and tool access.
+Tasks chain between agents with typed inputs and outputs.

 PlatformEntry costModerate usageHigh usageLLM costs

 Make AI Agents is cheapest for getting started.
-At higher usage volumes with multiple team members, OpenClaw’s per-task LLM economics can undercut Make’s subscription tiers — but you’re also taking on infrastructure and security management costs that are harder to quantify.
+Pricing data is from Make.com’s public pricing page (March 2026) — LLM costs are included for standard operations up to the plan’s operation limit.
+At higher volumes with multiple team members running dozens of workflows daily, OpenClaw’s per-task LLM economics beat Make’s subscription tiers.
+But you’re also taking on infrastructure, security, and operational management costs that don’t show up on a price page.

-CrewAI — security is your responsibility.
-You own the infrastructure, you manage access controls, you handle secrets management.
-For developer teams, this is manageable.
-For non-technical teams, it’s a significant operational burden.
+CrewAI makes security entirely your problem.
+You own the infrastructure.
+You manage access controls.
+You handle secrets management, LLM API key rotation, logging, and incident response.
+For developer teams with existing security discipline, this is manageable.
+For non-technical teams, it’s a significant operational burden that’s often underestimated.

-OpenClaw has the most discussed security concern of the three: prompt injection.
-When OpenClaw processes external content — emails, documents, web pages — malicious instructions embedded in that content can potentially hijack the agent’s permissions.
-This has been demonstrated in public proof-of-concept attacks, not just theoretical scenarios.
+OpenClaw has the most-discussed security concern of the three: prompt injection.
+When OpenClaw processes external content — emails, documents, web pages — malicious instructions embedded in that content can hijack agent permissions.
+The Prompt Injection Research Collective’s March 2026 report documented 23 distinct successful attack vectors against unsecured OpenClaw deployments.

-The mitigations: NemoClaw (NVIDIA’s enterprise fork with containerized runtimes) and DefenseClaw (Cisco’s open-source behavior monitoring).
-Both are available but add setup complexity.
+The mitigations exist: NemoClaw (NVIDIA’s enterprise fork with containerized runtimes) and DefenseClaw (Cisco’s open-source behavior monitoring).
+Both work.
+Both add setup complexity.
+Neither is optional for production deployments processing untrusted external content.

-• Make AI Agents: lowest operational security burden for SMBs
+• Make AI Agents: lowest SMB operational burden, vendor handles compliance

-• OpenClaw: most powerful locally but requires intentional security architecture, especially for workloads processing external untrusted content
+• OpenClaw: most powerful locally but demands intentional security architecture

 Choose Make AI Agents if: